Mossaaba/aws-bootcamp-cruddur-2023/journal/week1.md

 # Week 1 — App Containerization.
 (Read and correct again)

-to resume :

-Calssromme :
+ #### Personal summary

+* Classroom:

-- Run the app (Front + back ) localy
+    - Run the app (front-end and back-end) locally.
-- Run each application with docker
+    - Run each application with Docker.
-- Run bother with docker compose
+    - Run both with Docker Compose.
-- Writing falsk notification using open API
+    - Write Flask notification using OpenAPI.
-- Ading new react page
+    - Add a new React page.

-Security :
+* Security videos :

    - Why i should care about docker sucrity : because most toolS USE IT and have to be secure
    - Snan in anbrew
    - Manged container service ECS ,
    - Unmaged spending a lot of time to update
    - Best practise for containirasion
-- Use Synk open source to sacan and get suggestion (SRC) https://app.snyk.io/org/mossaaba/project/6d809264-2847-4b38-9daf-4092a461c0fc
+   - Use Synk open source to sacan and get suggestion (SRC) (https://app.snyk.io/org/mossaaba/project/6d809264-2847-4b38-9daf-4092a461c0fc)
    - Should have a secrete manager
    - How to use aws seceret manager
    - AWS Inspector/Clair to scane imgage docker / container / instance / lammbda
    - Scan images with Synk localy

-- Create a docker file build the image push the image to the repository
-- if we don't specify th : tag , the docker damon will be uset the lastest as default

 ### Hand-On